 UPDATE as of 8.3.20:

-Despite rumors that they could be agents of bioterrorism, it turns out they’re run-of-the-mill seeds.
-Mustard, cabbage, morning glory, mint, sage, rosemary, lavender, hibiscus, and rose were among the varieties identified by the USDA’s Animal and Plant Health Inspection Service.
+Despite rumors that they could be agents of bioterrorism, it turns out they’re run-of-the-mill seeds in the mail.
+Mustard, cabbage, morning glory, mint, sage, rosemary, lavender, hibiscus, and rose were among the types identified.
+They were found by the USDA’s Animal and Plant Health Inspection Service.

-Testing continues on thousands of samples turned in by recipients, but so far the USDA hasn’t found evidence indicating that the deliveries were anything other than a scam by online retailers to pump up their e-commerce seller ratings.
+Testing continues on thousands of samples turned in by recipients.
+So far the USDA hasn’t found evidence indicating that the packages were suspicious.
+So far, they believe it is a scam by online retailers to pump up their e-commerce seller ratings.

-- Do not open the seed packet and avoid opening outer packaging or mailing materials, if possible
+- Do not open the seed packet and avoid opening packaging or mailing materials, if possible

-- Do not plant the seeds or discard them in trash that will be landfilled
+- Do not plant the seeds or put them in the trash that will be landfilled

 - Limit contact with the seed package until further guidance on handling, disposal, or collection is available from the USDA